Kansei Matsuzawa

-Career
+Kansei Matsuzawa (松澤寛政, Matsuzawa Kansei), nicknamed "The Tokyo Toe", is a Japanese American football kicker for Las Vegas Raiders of the National Football League (NFL).
+He played college football for the Hocking Hawks and Hawaii Rainbow Warriors and was signed by the Raiders as an undrafted free agent in 2026.

+Early life

 Matsuzawa planned to play college soccer in Japan, but failed a required examination.
-His father, who had played youth American football, sent his depressed son to visit the United States, where he attended a Monday Night Football Rams-Raiders game.
+His father, who had played youth American football, sent his son to visit the United States in 2018, where he attended a Monday Night Football Rams-Raiders game.

+College career

 Wanting to play in the NFL, Matsuzawa realized that the best way to do so would be as a placekicker.
 He taught himself how to kick the ball from YouTube videos while working at a Morton's Steakhouse in Tokyo for three years to save money.
 Matsuzawa sent footage of his kicking to American universities; only Hocking College in Nelsonville, Ohio was interested.

 At Hocking, Matsuzawa learned English and converted 12 field goals, the longest 50 yards.
-In 2023, He transferred to the University of Hawaii but did not appear in any games.
+In 2023, he transferred to the University of Hawaii but did not appear in any games.
 In his junior season, Matsuzawa started every game, led the team in scoring, and received an athletic scholarship at the end of the year.

 During the first game of the 2025 season, Matsuzawa converted a field goal as time expired to beat Stanford, helping him win the Mountain West Conference Special Teams Player of the Week award.
-As of 19 November 2025 Matsuzawa was among the best kickers in college football, having made 22 of 22 field goals, the longest 52 yards, and 33 of 33 extra points.
+As of 3 December 2025 Matsuzawa was among the best kickers in college football, having made 25 of 26 field goals, the longest 52 yards, and 37 of 37 extra points.

+On December 16, 2025, Matsuzawa was named as a consensus All-American, the first University of Hawaii player to earn the honor.
+He was named to the first team by the American Football Coaches Association, CBS Sports, the Associated Press, and the Walter Camp Football Foundation.

+Professional career

+After going unselected in the 2026 NFL draft, Matsuzawa signed with the Las Vegas Raiders as an undrafted free agent.
+Matsuzawa is a member of the NFL's International Player Pathway class of 2026.
+During the preseason, he missed his only field-goal attempt while going 1-for-3 on extra-point tries and was released.
+Matsuzawa was signed to the Raiders' practice squad after going unclaimed on waivers.
+Additionally, Matsuzawa was drafted in the second round (18th overall) by the Saskatchewan Roughriders in the 2026 CFL global draft.
+He was waived on August 30, 2026, and re-signed to the practice squad.